Senior designer with new grad enthusiasm. Advocate for design that betters our world. Here for high-fives and kudos.

-Interface and experience design are what I do most now, but I've also worked as a copywriter and editor, graphic designer, and photographer.
-When I'm not designing, I still write pretty often, plus put together trail guides, publish photo essays, and work with trail data and maps.
-I’m an avid skier, hiker, runner, and (very amateur) climber, and I love people, film photography, a good book, blue spruce trees, and drip coffee.
+When I’m not designing, I still write fairly often, plus publish photo essays and work with trail data and maps.
+I’m an avid hiker, decent skier, amateur cyclist, and lousy climber.
+I love people, film photography, a good book, blue spruce trees, and cheap drip coffee.

 Asking questions, connecting with new people, and exploring new places and things together makes us richer and kinder as humans, designers, and advocates.